leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

   - <mark style="background: #FFF3A3A6;">Qualifications</mark> can be <mark style="background: #FFF3A3A6;">explicit</mark> (direct statements) or <mark style="background: #FFF3A3A6;">implicit</mark> (inferred from actions and situations).

 - **Influence of Genre and Reader's Frame of Reference**
-  - Genre conventions and the reader's cultural knowledge shape the interpretation of characters.
+  - <mark style="background: #FFF3A3A6;">Genre conventions</mark> and the reader's cultural knowledge shape the interpretation of characters.
   - The reader's engagement with the text plays a key role in perceiving and understanding characters.

 - **Character Relationships and Transformations**